-(Offered 2015-2016).
-This is an intensive three-week experience in visiting, viewing and critiquing current theater productions in and around London.
-This mini-term is generally scheduled to run between the Fall and Winter terms, for three weeks in early December.
-The course centers around the productions viewed in looking at the artistic process and theatrical event with a consideration of the perspectives of the playwright, director, designers, performers and audience.
-Students will develop a visceral response to and appreciation of theater in performance.
+(Offered 2017-2018).
+An intensive exploration of the behind scenes and onstage world of professional theatre with a focus on actively discovering, viewing, and learning to appreciate and critique live theatre.
+This mini-term is offered alternate years between the Fall and Winter terms, for three weeks in early December.
+The course centers around building an understanding of the creative process of theatre from concept to performance.
+We will explore both the historical foundations of theatre and dance in London as well as modern day productions of West End and fringe theatre works.
+We will explore the artistic process and theatrical event with a consideration of the perspectives of the playwright, director, designers, performers and audience.
 Students will gain an understanding of the nature and function of theater as an art form and a profession through interactive discussions on theater and society.

-Applications are available at the International Programs Office and are due in the Spring term of the year of travel.
+Applications are available through the International Programs Office website and are due the third week of Spring term the year of travel.
+(April 20th, 2017)

 Up to 14-18 students may be accepted for this term abroad